Contact Us

-The Portugal Digital Nomad visa is intended to provide residency to non-EU citizens who work remotely and earn at least €3,040 a month.
+The Portugal Digital Nomad Visa is intended to provide residency to non-EU citizens who work remotely and earn at least €3,280 a month.
 It takes up to 60 days to obtain this visa.

-Once a person gets their Digital Nomad visa, they can move to Portugal and apply for 1- or 2-year residency.
+Once a person gets their Digital Nomad Visa, they can move to Portugal and apply for 1- or 2-year residency.

 Digital Nomad Visa to Portugal: Requirements and Costs

-Types of Digital Nomad visas to Portugal
+Types of Digital Nomad Visas to Portugal

-The Digital Nomad visa is also a national type D visa, which comes in two forms: for a temporary stay and for obtaining residency.
+The Digital Nomad Visa is also a national type D visa, which comes in two forms: for a temporary stay and for obtaining residency.

 A temporary stay visa allows residing in Portugal for up to a year.
 This multiple-entry visa cannot be extended or used to obtain residency.